LibraArkham/SPPARKS-for-ALD_Ta2O5/README.md

 # SPPARKS for ALD_Ta2O5
- This is a SPPARKS version design for Ta2O5 thin film ALD growth KMC simulation
+ This is a SPPARKS version designed for Ta2O5 thin film ALD growth KMC simulation